Monaro Panthers FC: Club name

 The club was established in 1967 as Inter Monaro Soccer Club by the local Italian community of Queanbeyan.
 Inter represented the Italian heritage and Monaro was chosen because the city of Queanbeyan was in the electorate of Eden Monaro.
 The club retained its original name until folding in 1991.
 In 1995 the club was re-established with a new name, Monaro Panthers Football Club.
 In 2022 the club claimed the Charity Shield with a 7-1 success over Tigers FC and then won the Federation Cup, which doubled as the Australia Cup Qualifying Final in Canberra, defeating West Canberra Wanderers 3–1 after extra-time.
 Andre Carle equalised with the last kick of the match, after coming on as a substitute, before Darren Bailey and Carle, from the penalty spot, sealed the win in extra-time.

 Monaro Panthers Supporters Club

 The Monaro Panthers Supporters Club is held inside the VIP Box of Riverside Stadium during every NPL Home match for Monaro's First Grade and U23 Matches.
-The Members of the Monaro Panthers supporters are made up of former Inter Monaro Players such as, Alex Tiné, Anthony Zanetti, Frank Beltrami, and Gianni Guglielmin.
-The Supporters club brings back the traditions of the old Inter Monaro and remains a unique and exclusive experience for Monaro Panthers, Players, Supporters and Members.
+The Members of the Monaro Panthers supporters are made up of former Inter Monaro Players such as Alex Tiné, Anthony Zanetti, Frank Beltrami, and Gianni Guglielmin.
+The Supporters club brings back the traditions of the old Inter Monaro and remains an exclusive experience for Monaro Panthers, Players, Supporters and Members.